FusionAuth/fusionauth-site/site/_posts/2020-08-20-reading-user-attributes.md

 The user can now register and update their profile whenever they want.

+As a reminder, you can see and use all this code by checking out the [GitHub repo](https://github.com/FusionAuth/fusionauth-example-flask-portal).

 ## Next steps

 If you want to take this tutorial further, here are some ways to improve it: